By Jes Mason, Heidi Lee, Thea Gribilas and Sarah Tomlinson

-At the opening ceremony, he spoke about his family’s experience in residential schools.
+At the opening ceremony of Sunday’s sit-in, he spoke about his family’s experience in residential schools.

 Crystal Sinclair is from Fisher River Cree Nation in Manitoba.
 She is a survivor of the Poplar Hill Residential School in northern Ontario, which she attended from 1977 to 1978.